pouyapd/scan/scan_book/src/manual/interface.md

 The following option are available:

-- `--save-traces` has all the traces produced during verification saved in a `./traces/` folder, and further classified into `success/`, `failure/` and `undetermined/` sub-folders based on the outcome of the execution.
+- `--traces` has all the traces produced during verification saved in a `./traces_NN/` folder, with `NN` progressive indexing, and further classified into `success/`, `failure/<FAILED_PROPERTY>` and `undetermined/` sub-folders based on the outcome of the execution.
 Traces are saved into `gz`-compressed `csv` format.
 Since traces can take up a large amount of disk space, the option is disabled by default and care is reccommended when enabling it.
+- `--ascii` enables an ascii-compatible interface, in case the terminal has no Unicode support.
+It is disabled by default as Unicode-compatible terminals are relatively common.

 ## Logging